Be Patient. Order in process.

 Sidelights are narrow windows typically installed next to a door or a central, large window.
 Sidelights cam commonly be found on one or both sides of a front doorway, especially if a porch or entrance is much wider than a typical door width.

-Sidelights are a great way to allow additional natural light into the home, and if you’re worried about maintaining privacy, you can choose sidelights with a frosted, tinted, or otherwise textured finish in order to let in light without making the inside of your home clearly visible to outsiders.
+Sidelights are a great way to allow additional natural light into the home, and if you’re worried about maintaining privacy, you can choose sidelights with a frosted, tinted, or otherwise textured glass finish in order to let in light without making the inside of your home clearly visible to outsiders.

 14. Transom Windows